mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! question "How do you enter multiple words when using the *type* statement in an editor test?

-    Enter them as one long word without spaces in between, e.g., *publictransientclass*.
+    Enter them as one long word without spaces in between, for example, *publictransientclass*.

 !!! warning "How to know if some MPS code is inside a test?"